Love Peace Harmony in Action

 Tarayana Foundation is a non-profit organization working to uplift and enhance lives of vulnerable individuals and communities in Bhutan, a small and remote kingdom nestled in the eastern edge of the Himalayas.
 Bhutan has recognized the importance of national happiness over national income since the early 1970s by famously adopting the goal of Gross National Happiness over Gross National Product.
 It is the only global index that takes into account not just material wealth, but also spiritual well-being when evaluating a country’s prosperity.

 Although basic education is free in Bhutan, many children from rural communities are faced with multiple financial and practical barriers, preventing them from consistently attending school.
 From subtropical plains to steep mountains and valleys, Bhutan’s rough and dramatic terrain makes it challenging for children from rural areas to travel to school.
 In the first five years of its operation, Tarayana Foundation assisted more than 1,200 rural students in enrolling and attending school by providing uniforms, shoes, school bags and financial assistance where needed.

-Love Peace Harmony Foundation has a prototype outreach program for developing countries and remote locations, this program is being initiated in Bhutan with the support of Tarayana Foundation.
-This program works with children and families in isolated villages to support their access to education, healthcare and proper nutrition.
-The Foundation will be teaching the local villagers in Bhutan how they can use Master Sha’s Four Power Techniques and chanting to help people maintain health and happiness.
-Also we will be bringing essential micronutrients from our nonprofit partner, Vitamin Angels to help malnourished children, pregnant women and lactating mothers sustain health and vitality.
+Love Peace Harmony Foundation has a prototype outreach program for developing countries and remote locations.
+This program has been initiated in Bhutan with the support of Tarayana Foundation to work with children and families in isolated villages to support their access to education, healthcare and proper nutrition.
+The Foundation taught the local villagers in Bhutan how they can use Master Sha’s Four Power Techniques and to sing Love, Peace and Harmony to help them maintain health and happiness.
+Also, we brought essential micronutrients from our nonprofit partner, Vitamin Angels to help malnourished children, pregnant women and lactating mothers sustain health and vitality.

 Love Peace Harmony Foundation will match all donations up to $50,000 for scholarships.
 Please support these efforts by donating now.